 This subject builds on the subject Evidence-Based Practice for Health Professionals to develop student competencies relating to research design and planning.
 Students will identify research methods most appropriate to their research questions and practice context, consider and submit ethics applications for review and develop research submissions for external peer review and funding consideration.
-Students are required to successfully complete this subject before progressing to research internships in the Master of Nutrition and Dietetics Practice or Master of Public Health Nutrition.
+Students are required to successfully complete this subject before progressing to research internships in the Master of Nutrition and Dietetic Practice.

 |Academic unit:||Faculty of Health Sciences and Medicine|